dev-shahzadali/KaylanPortfolioWebsite/README.md

 # Django Dynamic Portolio Website

 This is a dynamic website built using Python and the Django framework.
 The website features a homepage, a project page, and a contact page.
 It is designed to be easily managed through the Django admin interface.
+The main purpose of the website is to showcase projects completed by owner.

 ## Language and Framework